ThKrypt/QualCoder/12-Other-information.md

 QualCoder creates QualCoder.log and QualCoder_settings.txt files in a .qualcoder folder in your home directory.
 The settings file contains the name of the current coder, a default working directory and choice of font.
 The log file records program errors and some user actions.

-QualCoder is written in python 3 using Qt for the graphical interface.
-A Sqlite database is used to store the coding data.
+QualCoder is written in python 3(minimum 3.6 version) using Qt5 for the graphical interface.

 # Future plans